 Sometimes, we feel like life is too busy to take a break.
-That Is why we’ve created the perfect weekend get-away, allowing you to spend 2 nights away from all your life worries and responsibilities to take the break that you deserve.
-On arrival, over a cuppa, we’ll have a chat about personalising your weekend activities.
+That is why we’ve created the perfect weekend get-away that allows you to spend 2 glorious nights away from all your everyday worries and responsibilities and take the break that you deserve.
+On arrival, we’ll have a chat over a cuppa about personalising your weekend activities.

 - Comfortable En-suite room with Twin or Super-king bed, fridge, smart TV & Netflix